arunsub94/problems-vs-algorithms/explanation_2.md

   -> binary_search function: The time complexity of binary search is O(log n).

   Hence, the time complexity of the algorithm is O(log n).

+Space complexity: Since the algorithm ultimately employs a binary search algorithm, the space complexity of the algorithm is O(1) or constant space complexity.